 As Algeria was a French colony until 1962, the vast majority of the relevant archives for the war period are located in France.
 The most important institution is the Archives Nationales d’Outre-Mer (ANOM) in Aix-en-Provence.
 The National Archives of Algeria were only created in 1987.
-They are organised according to the administrative structures of the country: ministries, 48 provinces (wilayas) divided in 553 districts (daïras) and municipalities.
-There are possibly also some private archives, whose importance cannot be assessed at this time.
-The National Archives of Algeria have not outlined a private archives policy yet.
-Access to archival sources is further complicated by an ongoing dispute between Algeria and France over the ownership of the holdings regarding the colonial period.
+They are organized according to the administrative structures of the country: ministries, 48 provinces (wilayas) divided in 553 districts (daïras) and municipalities.
+There are possibly also some private archives, whose importance has not yet been assessed.
+The National Archives of Algeria do not currently have a private archives policy.
+Access to archival sources is further complicated by an ongoing dispute between Algeria and France over the ownership of the holdings concerning the colonial period.

 As a general rule, access to North African archives depends on the political situation in the region as a whole.
 Furthermore, archival guides are not readily available.
 Based on expert information, EHRI was able to ascertain that scholars in Algeria have begun research on the history of the Jews in Algeria that is based on local sources and published in French.

 While a number of archives and institutions in Algeria are likely to be relevant for Holocaust-research, the exact nature and importance of their holdings have yet to be determined by EHRI.
 Outside of Algeria, however, the Ben Zvi Institute (Yad Ben Zvi) in Israel holds sources relevant to Holocaust-research on all of North Africa, including Algeria.
 Other archival institutions that hold relevant sources are: Archives Nationales d'Outre-mer, Archives Nationales de France, United States Holocaust Memorial Museum, and Yad Vashem.